3. Nonsingularity of algebraic curves

 We need to show that there is nowhere on the curve where these three cubic polynomials all vanish, or equivalently that if these three polynomials and the quartic \(x^3y + y^3z + z^3x\) all vanish then \(x=y=z=0\).

-example {x y z : K} (h : mv_polynomial.eval ![x, y, z] (klein K) = 0)
+example {x y z : K} (h : MvPolynomial.eval ![x, y, z] (klein K) = 0)

-(hdz : i, mv_polynomial.eval ![x, y, z] (mv_polynomial.pderiv i (klein K)) = 0) :
+(hdz : i, MvPolynomial.eval ![x, y, z] (MvPolynomial.pderiv i (klein K)) = 0) :

-![x, y, z] = 0 :=
+![x, y, z] = 0 := by

-have h₀ := hdz 0,
+have h₀ := hdz 0

-have h₁ := hdz 1,
+have h₁ := hdz 1

-have h₂ := hdz 2,
+have h₂ := hdz 2

-simp only [this] with poly_simps at h h₀ h₁ h₂ {discharger := `[norm_num1]},
+simp [map_ofNat] at h h₀ h₁ h₂

 3.3.
 Weierstrass-form elliptic curve